Skip to main content

 Copy only the path portion from your webhook.site URL.
 If your full URL is https://webhook.site/abc-123, enter /abc-123 as the Path.

-1. Check the Load Preview panel — it shows the complete request that will be sent:
+1. Check the Load Preview panel.
+It shows the complete request that will be sent:

-Step 5: Create the Integration
+Step 5: Deploy the Integration

 1. Toggle Deployment to enabled